 The resident on this rotation learns and practices systematic approaches to continuous learning and improvement at individual, group, and organizational levels.
 This 1:1 mentored learning experience blends a web-based module, didactic sessions, project collaboration, focused readings, and hands-on experiences and coaching.
 The rotation capitalizes on participation of the resident in a 90-day Faculty Hour interdisciplinary chartered team project based on the resident's chosen improvement goal.
 Additionally, a two-week block provides protected time for didactics, reading, coaching, and preparation of scholarly products.
-At right, CA-3 Kristen Telischak describes her project that she presented at the ASA Annual Practice Management Conference to Brett A. Simon, MD, PhD, department chairman.
+At right, former CA-3 resident Kristen Telischak describes her project that she presented at the ASA Annual Practice Management Conference to Brett A. Simon, MD, PhD.

 By the end of this rotation, the resident will be able to: